Negotiate or Stop IRS Wage Garnishment

 If the taxpayer is an independent contractor, self-employed, or a small business owner, the IRS often levies 100% of the account receivable.

 When wage garnishment is ordered it will subtract from every paycheck until the tax debt is paid in full.
-Other options to stop IRS wage garnishment:

 Our tax attorneys at Wiggam Law will represent you in your case against IRS wage garnishment.
 We use proven strategies that help our clients avoid, negotiate and/or stop wage garnishment, such as helping our clients negotiate an installment agreement or an Offer In Compromise.